 The thinner 10-24 standard is now long lost to history but was once the primary thread used by Leedy.
 It was found on a ton of small and large drum brands between about 1900 and 1935.

-This thread started to fade away after 1930.
+This thread gradually faded away after 1930, though some makers including Gretsch used it for some marching drums.
 Leedy’s dominance in US drum engineering waned after their sale to Conn, and Slingerland and Ludwig had opted to use 12-24 rods from their inception.

 Because of the era they were used in , chrome examples of 10-24 tension rods are rare.